Two children with disabilities in Savelugu benefit from Dagbon Union in UK

 The Union since its establishment has embarked on several philanthropic works back home in the northern region of Ghana.

-Recent amongst them is that of two disabled children from Savelugu, who have been granted sponsorship under the Children sponsorship Program of the Union.
+Recent amongst them is that of Two disabled children from Savelugu the capital of the Savelugu Municipality in the Northern Region whom have been granted sponsorship under the Children sponsorship Program of the Union.

 Below Is The Full Statement